Rudolf Breitscheid: Exile, arrest and death

 Breitscheid moved to Paris with his wife Tony in May 1933, where they spent the next seven years.
 He remained politically active, but was not part of the Sopade, the SPD's exile organisation.
 His efforts to organise a popular front with the KPD alienated him from fellow SPD comrades.
 During the invasion of France in May 1940, Breitscheid fled to Marseille with Tony and Rudolf Hilferding where, despite efforts by Varian Fry, they were unsuccessful in seeking visas to enter the United States.
 They were arrested by French police in September and placed under house arrest in Arles before Breitscheid and Hilferding were handed to the Gestapo in February 1941.
 Breitscheid was imprisoned for ten months in Berlin, then transferred to the Sachsenhausen concentration camp, then to Buchenwald in September 1943.
 Breitscheid died there on 24 August 1944, listed as being killed in an Allied air raid on the camp.
 However, Varian Fry believed that Breitscheid was executed by the Gestapo and his cause of death falsified.
-Communist leader Ernst Thälmann, who was also held in Buchenwald and secretly executed on the same day, was subject to a similar coverup.
-Breitscheid is buried in the Friedrichsfelde Central Cemetery in Lichtenberg, Berlin.
+Communist leader Ernst Thälmann, who was also held in Buchenwald and secretly executed, was subject to a similar coverup.
+Breitscheid is commemorated at the Memorial to the Socialists (Gedenkstätte der Sozialisten) in the Friedrichsfelde Central Cemetery, Berlin.

 Today, a square in the centre of Berlin is named after Breitscheid, while streets in Oberhof, Kaiserslautern, Potsdam, Leverkusen, Dresden, and other cities in eastern Germany bear his name.